apeirora/audit-log-poc-for-otel/docs/community-proposal.md

 ## Canonical Delivery Path & Loss Points

+The table below summarizes the canonical end-to-end delivery path for a log record and the principal places where data can be lost.
+The diagram that follows visualizes the same path and highlights where buffering, batching and persistence typically occur.

 | Stage | Component                                 | Loss Modes (Today)                                                                                              | Observability Gaps                                                          |
 | ----- | ----------------------------------------- | --------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------- |
 | A     | App SDK / exporter                        | Local queue/batch full; exporter timeout shorter than retry window; process crash (no persistence)              | Inconsistent metrics to show pre-export drops                               |